How Much Does SOC 2 Cost in 2026? Audit + Total Spend

 https://secureleap.tech/blog/soc-2-certification-cost

-The wide ranges exist because costs vary based on your company size, how many Trust Services Criteria you include in scope, and whether you choose a boutique audit firm or a Big Four like Deloitte.
+The wide ranges exist because SOC 2 audit cost is driven by your company size, the number of Trust Services Criteria in scope, and whether you choose a boutique firm or a Big Four like Deloitte, EY, KPMG, or PwC.

 SOC 2 certification cost breakdown

-Your SOC 2 certification cost splits into three main buckets:
+Your total SOC 2 spend splits into three buckets:

-• External audit fees paid to a CPA firm for the formal audit
+1. External audit fees paid to a CPA firm

-• Preparation and remediation including policies, control implementation, and security tools
+2. Preparation and remediation including policies, control implementation, security tools, and pentests

-Here’s what each component typically costs in 2026:
+Here’s what each component typically costs in 2026 (For Small Companies - Less than 50 employees):

 A professional team is collaborating at a conference table, reviewing security documentation displayed on computer screens, focusing on aspects of SOC 2 compliance and security controls.
 They are engaged in discussions about the audit process and preparing for the final audit, emphasizing the importance of security awareness training and identifying gaps in their compliance program.